Ethereum Price

 Wrapped Ether (WETH)

-Just like WBTC represents the wrapped version of Bitcoin in DeFi, WETH is a wrapped version of Ether.
+Just like $WBTC represents the wrapped version of Bitcoin in DeFi, $WETH is a wrapped version of $ETH.
 This allows it to be used across other blockchains, while still holding value.
-This token is pegged to the value of Ether and can be redeemed for ETH 1:1 at any time.
+This token is pegged to the value of Ethereum and can be redeemed for $ETH 1:1 at any time.

 ETHPOW

 After Ethereum transitioned to proof of stake, all assets were replicated and business continued as normal on the new chain.
-However, the old chain still exits and is referred to as ETHPOW, the proof of work version of ETH.
+However, the old chain still exists and is referred to as $ETHPOW, the proof of work version of $ETH.
 While this token still trades and may have a small community around it, there is no value left on this old blockchain.

 What To Look Forward To